-YOR Local Medical Committee Limited (YORLMC Ltd) is the brand name for Bradford & Airedale and North Yorkshire LMCs.
-It is the professional voice for all NHS GPs and practice teams across the areas of North Yorkshire & York and Bradford, Airedale, Wharfedale & Craven.
-YORLMC Ltd is a gateway to pastoral care and provides personal and totally confidential support for GPs and practices in difficulty or experiencing major change.
+YOR Local Medical Committee Limited (YORLMC Ltd) works in conjunction with Bradford & Airedale Local Medical Committee (BA LMC) and North Yorkshire Local Medical Committee NY LMC) and is the professional voice for all NHS GPs and practice teams across the areas of North Yorkshire, the City of York, Bradford, Airedale, Wharfedale & Craven districts.
+YORLMC Ltd is a gateway to pastoral care and provides personal and confidential support for GPs and practices in difficulty or experiencing major change.
 It also provides personal advice and support for practices on a wide range of issues.